usaid-cs/yesterday-i-learned/random.md

 - [Amazon Glacier](https://en.wikipedia.org/wiki/Amazon_Glacier) ("ZDNet says, that according to private e-mail") runs on low RPM hard drives with custom logic boards "where only a percentage of a rack's drives can be spun at full speed at any one time."
 This makes storage fairly cheap compared to other forms of online storage.
 Downloading the data has a "retrieval cost", which means they are probably throwing full hard drives into a cabinet eventually.
 - I think [Nicholas Winton](https://www.youtube.com/watch?v=6_nFuJAF5F0) is a pretty cool guy.
 Eh saves Czechoslovakian children from Nazis and doesn't afraid of anything.
 - Russia and Kazakhstan share +7 for the calling code.
-- [USS John S McCain](https://en.wikipedia.org/wiki/USS_John_S._McCain_%28DDG-56%29) is an Arleigh Burke-class destroyer named after John McCain Sr., and John McCain Jr., the grandfather and father of [John McCain III](https://en.wikipedia.org/wiki/John_McCain), the person we call John McCain; that John McCain [_of course_](http://heavy.com/news/2017/07/john-mccain-kids-family-children-daughter-meghan-adopted-mother/) has another son called John McCain IV, and that fourth dude is 31 right now, so we don't know if he's making a John McCain V.
 - The emoji [🙏](https://emojipedia.org/person-with-folded-hands/) is both "high five" and "praying hands".
 So if you tweet about "my grandma died 🙏" [it can get confusing](https://i.redd.it/ix769by3nugz.jpg).
 - [14](https://en.wikipedia.org/wiki/Fourteen_Words) refers to the fourteen words "We must secure the existence of our people and a future for white children," or another fourteen words "Because the beauty of the White Aryan woman must not perish from the earth."
 Much simpler, the 88 that follows is just "Heil Hitler", because H is the eighth letter.
 - Some (most?) ships have [clear view screens](https://en.wikipedia.org/wiki/Windscreen_wiper#Bladeless_alternatives) instead of wipers.
 The outside of the two-layer window spins at high speeds, removing the rain without a wiper blade.